AT CASCADE HEIGHTS

 • Serotonin-norepinephrine reuptake inhibitors (SNRIs)

 These medications work by increasing the levels of certain chemicals in the brain.
 These include serotonin and norepinephrine, which help to regulate mood, sleep, and concentration.
+SSRIs and SNRIs, including medicines such as paroxetine and sertraline, are commonly used to treat the core symptoms of PTSD and co-occurring mood symptoms.
 This can make it much easier for those with PTSD to navigate their daily lives and responsibilities.

 At Cascade Heights Recovery, we offer a variety of services including medication-assisted treatment.
-You will work with our treatment specialists to determine what medications will work best for you and your needs.
+Evidence-based PTSD treatment often combines psychotherapy, medication, and advanced interventions, and other treatments which can calm a hyperactive fight-or-flight response.
+You will work with our treatment specialists to build a treatment plan, consider different treatment options, and determine what may be most effective for treating PTSD based on your symptoms and response.

 Trauma-Based Treatment for Veterans at Royal Life Centers